stefanpetter/stefanpetter.github.io/_posts/2021-05-02-sync-truenas-to-azure.markdown

 ![image](/assets/img/truenas-azure-10.png)

 Now for the final step, in TrueNAS, go to Tasks > Cloud Sync Tasks and click "Add".
 My personal preferece is to add multiple cloud sync tasks for different data types.
 This way you'll have more control over the schedule frequency.
 The screenshot shows a Cloud Sync Task for pictures.
-The discription is for you to choose.
+The description is for you to choose.
 The direction for the task is PUSH.
 We want to send/push our data from TrueNAS to Azure.
 For transfer mode I chose SYNC.
 Other options are COPY and MOVE;
-- Sync will match the data from TrueNAS to Azure. deleted files in TrueNAS will aldo be deleted in Azure
+- Sync will match the data from TrueNAS to Azure.
+Deleted files in TrueNAS will also be deleted in Azure
 - Copy will copy the data to Azure.
-Keeping everything in Azure till the end of time.
+Keeping everything in Azure 'til the end of time.
 - Move will move the data to Azure and delete it from TrueNAS

 The Cloud Sync task will run once every night 12:00 AM.
 In the Credential field, select your newly added credential from the previous step.
 In the container field, Select the container we created in the previous step.
 In the Folder pane, Type in a new folder name for your cloud sync task.
 I chose "Pictures".
 There are other settings in this pane, but you can leave them default for now.
 Press submit.
 You'll return to the overview.

 ![image](/assets/img/truenas-azure-11.png)

 To test the cloud sync task you can select "Dry run".
 To immediately start the sync, you can select "Run now".
 The first sync can take up a long time.
-Times will depend on the amount of data in your dataset and your upload speed.
+Time will depend on the amount of data in your dataset and your upload speed.
 After a successful sync, the status will show "Success"

 ![image](/assets/img/truenas-azure-1.png)